vczh/tinymoe/README.md

 		set enumerator to new enumerator from items repeat
 			move enumerator to the next
-			deal with field current value of enumerator end
+			deal with current value of enumerator
+		end
 	end